Marquis-Lardinois/Machine_Learning_Project1/README.md

 # Project: Student Performance Indicators
 ### Background:
-This project analyzes how student performance is affected by variables such as Gender, Ethnicity, Parental Education,
+This project analyzes how student performance is affected by variables such as Gender, Ethnicity, Parental Education, and test preparation.
 ### Methods Used
 * Inferential Statistics
 * Machine Learning